mauricioacp/zambia/enhanced-table-plan.md

 - [ ] Create comprehensive README for table primitives library
 - [ ] Document enhanced table API changes
-- [ ] Create migration guide for other teams
 - [ ] Add code examples for common use cases
 - [ ] Document new search functionality